 To live in Ireland, you have to acquire the Irish Residence Permit.
 As for your entry purpose, there are quite a few options, whether you want to live, study, or work in Ireland.

 If you want to acquire residency through investment instead, Ireland also has an Immigrant Investor Program (IIP), also known as the Ireland Golden Visa.

 Under IIP, you can invest in the country through any of the following channels:

-Ireland might be a good fit for you if you want to live in Europe and enjoy a high quality of life without the political turbulence associated with the UK.
+Ireland might be a good fit for you if you want to live in Europe and enjoy a high quality of life.

-Obtaining non domicile status in both UK and Ireland require proper corporate planning and making sure permanent establishment rules are not triggered.
-Our team can help you in preparing for low tax life with high lifestyle standard.
+Obtaining non-domicile status in both the UK and Ireland requires proper planning and making sure permanent establishment rules are not triggered.

 Italy offers a lump sum tax program to high-net-worth individuals who can pay €100,000 per year as their entire tax obligation.

 Considering that Italy’s personal income tax rate can go up to 43%, paying a lump sum once a year does not sound like a bad deal if you’re making enough money.

 If you’re interested in Italy’s lump sum tax program, you have to move to Italy, become a resident, and pay €100,000 annually for up to fifteen years, or as many years as you’re enrolled in the program.

 Under this program, you’ll be exempt from local tax obligations.
 Also, you won’t have to pay any inheritance, wealth, or gift taxes.
 Locally sourced income is taxed as per the standard rates.